Comoros June 16-17, 2023

 Guides.
 Don’t fully book a driver for the whole time – Day by day is much better

 Said: +269 364 43 30.
-Not a guide, more of a driver.
-Doesn’t offer information and unsatisfying.
-All his day trips are half day trips as back at 2pm.
+Not a guide, but more of a driver.
+Doesn’t offer information and is unsatisfying.
+All his day trips are half-day trips as back at 2 pm.
 Speaks good English and is communicative and welcoming.
 Asked €150 but will do for €100. €30 to pick up at the airport.
-Guesthouse costs €25/night if you book directly, €40 if you book via Said.
+The guesthouse costs €25/night if you book directly, €40 if you book via Said.

-Day 1: see north of Grande Comore with first class beaches.
-Chindini beach, a long whole day drive and nothing to see.
+Day 1: see north of Grande Comore with first-class beaches.
+Chindini Beach, a long whole day drive and nothing to see.
 Moroni town.
-Medina and a market and another market where we just sat in the car – could not roam around, but no too much traffic and no parking.
+Medina and a market and another market where we just sat in the car – could not roam around, but not too much traffic and no parking.

 Talk.
 French is the language of administration and education, and Arabic is the language of religion.
 Comorian (also known as Shikomor) – a Bantu language closely related to Swahili – is the language of the people spoken by nearly 97%.